wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

-    (2) Every person who commits an offence against subclause (1) is liable on summary conviction,---
+    (2) Every person who commits an offence against subclause (1) is liable on conviction,---

     *   (a) in the case of an individual, to a fine---